smcclatchy/machine-learning-for-biomedical-science/_episodes/06-cross-validation.md

 > > {: .language-r}
 > {: .solution}
 {: .challenge}
+> ## Exercise 3
-> 3. Now run through all 5 folds.
+> Now run through all 5 folds.
 What is our error rate?
 > **(total number of errors / total predictions)**
 > > ## Solution
 > >